About Skin on Fries

 It’s true that keeping the skin on potato fries can also have a positive impact on the environment.
 Food waste goes to landfill where, when it breaks down, it produces methane.
 Methane is a potent greenhouse gas that contributes to global warming.
 By reducing food waste, we can cut the amount of methane in the atmosphere and help combat climate change.

 Skin on fries also need less overall energy to cook than traditional French fries.
 This is because you get more potato for your pounds.
 When you peel potatoes, you remove the part of the potato that needs energy to grow, transport, and process.
 By leaving the skin on, you use more of the potato and reduce the amount of energy needed to produce the same amount of fries.

 Dive into Eat This!
 Magazine for valuable expert insights!

 Fill in your details and receive a copy straight in your mailbox.

 Want more?
-Tick the box for receiving our inspiring newsletter!
+Tick the box for a regular helping of our newsletter.